ktoso/rx-wiki/Filtering-Observables.md

 [[images/rx-operators/distinctUntilChanged.key.png]]

-You can also pass a function into `distinctUntilChanged( )` that customizes how it distinguishes between distinct and non-distinct items.
+You can also pass a function or a comparator into `distinctUntilChanged( )` that customizes how it distinguishes between distinct and non-distinct items.